 Public Health Units contact principals to discuss arrangements for the NSW school Vaccination program clinics.
 Parent information kits are forwarded to the school for distribution to parents/carers via their child prior to the first clinic (usually held in February/March).

 Only students who have the consent form signed by their parent/legal guardian will be vaccinated.
+Students aged 18 years and over may sign the consent form for themselves.

 Information for parents/legal guardians on how to withdraw consent can be accessed from the NSW Health website.